 Workers can perform well if they are provided with all these values.

-Motivation works to boost the business operations, provides quality work and never lowers the self-esteem of workers.
+Motivation boosts business operations, provides quality work, and never lowers workers’ self-esteem.
 The satisfied need acts as a modifier for the worker to move towards the next level attribute.

-To work with employees, all the employers should focus on the provision of a satisfactory environment so that the motivational level is maintained.
-Providing better opportunities to employees enhances work performance and help employees to work at their best level.
+To work with employees, all employers should provide a satisfactory environment to maintain the motivational level.
+Providing better opportunities to employees enhances work performance and helps them perform at their best.

 The Need for Motivation

-Ramlall (2004) provided his view in an article of motivational theories.
+Ramlall (2004) provided his view in an article on motivational theories.
 It described the psychological process that determines actions like goal achievement and inclination of passion.
-It asserts the value of attainment of goals that are compatible with a person’s intent.
+It asserts the value of attaining goals compatible with a person’s intent.

-If an employee’s goals are consistent with the goals of an organization, there is much likely for the employee to work in an environment of motivation.
+If an employee’s goals are consistent with the goals of an organization, it is much more likely for the employee to work in an environment of motivation.
 Maslow’s Hierarchy of Needs as a motivation is crucial to learn.

-The ability to satisfy the individual need is essential for an employer because, in this way, he can deliver positive values to his employees.
-The satisfaction attained through the theory of motivation is positively related to the social acceptance.
+The ability to satisfy individual needs is essential for an employer because, in this way, he can deliver positive values to his employees.
+The satisfaction attained through the theory of motivation is positively related to social acceptance.

-The organizational framework provides the scope of future progress, and in a motivational context, this chance becomes very bright.
-Through the esteem needs, an employee can perform well ahead of others.
+The organizational framework provides the scope of future progress, and in a motivational context, this chance becomes exceptionally bright.
+Through esteem needs, an employee can perform well ahead of others.
 It helps them to sustain their values and behave in a well-mannered approach.

-The desire to get value allows employees to create motivational effort.
-It also helps them to boost their vision, gain fame, increase status and get recognition.
+The desire to get value allows employees to create motivational efforts.
+It also helps them boost their vision, gain fame, increase status, and get recognition.

-Increased worth is comparable to the low esteemed employees.
-Working conditions are helpful in promoting satisfaction that provides the positive contribution.
-When employees contribute positively, the environment becomes motivational, and they attain the level of self-fulfillment.
+Increased worth is comparable to low-esteem employees.
+Working conditions help promote satisfaction that provides a positive contribution.
+When employees contribute positively, the environment becomes motivational, and they attain self-fulfillment.